The COVID winter hardship payment is £100 for each child who gets free school meals because of low income.

 - is home educated

-Your local council will make any payment.
+Your local council made any payments.

-Contact your local council to apply for school meals and get the payment.
+Contact your local council about the payment.

-How it gets paid
+How it got paid

 - you do not have a bank account